 “They all have their quiet, sensible ways of doing things.
 And I’m just a loud lady stabbing things,” she says.

-Continental and ‘labor-intensive’ American model
+Continental and ‘labor-intensive’ American fashion

 “The American style is kind of like a zigzag style.
 You cut your meat, you put the knife down on the side of the plate, and you switch the fork from one hand to the next.
 So it’s a little more labor-intensive,” Whitmore says.

-As if that’s not diversified sufficient, not all etiquette consultants are on precisely the identical web page about which practices outline every model.
+As if that’s not diversified sufficient, not all etiquette consultants are on precisely the identical web page about which practices outline every fashion.
 But at its essence, etiquette is about being gracious and making visitors really feel snug, regardless of how they’re holding their forks.

 “If you come from somewhere else, do the best you can with what you know how to do — and how to do it comfortably,” she says.